code4it-dev/c4it-hugo/content/article/2023/105-working-with-zip-files/index.md

 ---
-title: "Work With Zip Files"
+title: "How to extract, create, and navigate Zip Files in C#"
-date: 2023-11-09T10:56:08+01:00
+date: 2023-11-14
-url: /blog/post-slug
+url: /blog/working-with-zip-files
 draft: false
 categories:
  - Blog
 tags:
  - CSharp
+- Zip
 toc: true
-summary: "A summary"
+summary: "Learn how to zip and unzip compressed files with C#.
+Beware: it's not as obvious as it might seem!"
 images:
- - /blog/post-slug/featuredImage.png
+ - /blog/working-with-zip-files/featuredImage.png
 ---

 When working with local files, you might need to open, create, or update Zip files.

-In this article, we are gonna learn how to work with Zip files in C#.
-We will learn how to perform the basic operations such as open, extract, and create a Zip file.
+In this article, we will learn how to work with Zip files in C#.
+We will learn how to perform basic operations such as opening, extracting, and creating a Zip file.

-The main class we are going to use is called `ZipFile`, and comes from the `System.IO.Compression` namespace.
-It's been present in C# since .NET Framework 4.5, so we can say it's pretty stable 😉
+The main class we will use is named `ZipFile`, and comes from the `System.IO.Compression` namespace.
+It's been present in C# since .NET Framework 4.5, so we can say it's pretty stable 😉 Nevertheless, **there are some tricky points that you need to know before using this class**.
+Let's learn!

-## How to list all items in a Zip file
+## Using C# to list all items in a Zip file

-Once you have a Zip file, you might want to access the internal items without extracting the whole Zip.
+Once you have a Zip file, you can access the internal items without extracting the whole Zip.

 You can use the `ZipFile.Open` method.